ALL Metrics

 Saudi Arabia’s original Commercial Agency Law, promulgated under Royal Decree No. M/11 of 1382H (1962), provided the foundational structure for regulating agency relationships.
 This framework imposed strict localization requirements: only Saudi nationals or wholly Saudi-owned entities could register as commercial agents with the Ministry of Commerce.
 Contracts with unregistered agents were deemed unenforceable, depriving foreign principals of any legal recourse (Al-Otaibi, 2018).
 This provision, designed to protect domestic business, inadvertently discouraged foreign firms wary of limited enforceability.
 One significant issue under the pre-reform law was the excessive leverage granted to agents.
 Courts frequently upheld agent claims for compensation even in fixed-term agreements, citing Article 3 of the prior statute, which prioritized agent protection over contractual autonomy.
 For example, in Board of Grievances case No. 2451/1435H, compensation was awarded despite clear evidence of contractual expiration, reflecting judicial deference to statutory protections over commercial norms (Al-Zahrani, 2024).

 Additionally, the law’s rigidity impeded adaptation to global commercial practices.
 Unlike jurisdictions where parties could negotiate non-exclusive or sector-specific agency agreements, Saudi law mandated exclusivity, constraining competitive distribution networks.
 Scholarly critiques, such as Alotaibi (2021), argued that this model entrenched monopolistic practices contrary to emerging competition principles under the Saudi Competition Law.
-From a Shariah perspective, indefinite agency contracts and punitive termination penalties conflicted with doctrines aimed at preventing gharar (uncertainty) and unjust enrichment (akl al-mal bil-batil ).
+From a Shariah perspective, indefinite agency contracts and punitive termination penalties conflicted with doctrines aimed at preventing gharar (uncertainty) and unjust enrichment (akl al-mal bil-batil).
 Classical juristic opinions cautioned against arrangements lacking defined terms or balanced obligations, which became a frequent litigation point in pre-reform disputes.
 These tensions underscored the need for statutory reform harmonizing modern commercial expectations with Islamic jurisprudence.
 Moreover, administrative inefficiencies exacerbated legal rigidity.
 The requirement for in-person filings, coupled with prolonged registration timelines, created bureaucratic delays documented in Ministry of Commerce reports (2019).
 These inefficiencies reduced Saudi Arabia’s ranking in the World Bank’s “Ease of Doing Business” index, highlighting how outdated procedures impeded market entry and investment flows.

 Collectively, these statutory and practical deficiencies formed the impetus for reform, as policymakers recognized that the old regime was increasingly incompatible with the objectives of Vision 2030 and global trade norms.
 Another critical concern under the pre-reform regime was the absence of clear dispute resolution mechanisms tailored to commercial agency conflicts.
 Litigation often became protracted and costly due to the lack of specialized commercial courts, discouraging foreign entities from pursuing claims and undermining contractual enforcement certainty (Al-Rasheed, 2020).
 Furthermore, pre-reform jurisprudence exhibited inconsistencies in interpreting statutory provisions, with divergent rulings from different judicial panels.
-Such unpredictability exacerbated investor apprehension, signaling the urgent need for codified reforms and standardized judicial training (Alayed et al., 2025).
+Such unpredictability exacerbated investor apprehension, signaling the urgent need for codified reforms and standardized judicial training (Alayed, S. et al., 2025).

 In addition, the lack of provisions accommodating modern commercial structures, such as joint ventures or multi-tiered agency frameworks, rendered the law outdated in addressing evolving business models.
 This rigidity hindered innovative market entry strategies and integration into global supply chains (OECD, 2021).
 Administrative opacity further worsened the situation.
 The absence of a centralized, publicly accessible registry of agency contracts limited market transparency and impeded due diligence for foreign investors, thereby weakening trust in the regulatory environment (World Bank, 2019).
 Finally, economic data indicated that restrictive agency practices contributed to inflated costs for goods and services, as exclusivity arrangements allowed agents to exert monopolistic pricing power.
 This inefficiency not only burdened consumers but also constrained competition, reducing the overall attractiveness of the Saudi market (UNCTAD, 2020).